Python Binary File Guide: Practical Read, Parse, Write

 Disadvantages

-• For large files (hundreds of MB to GB), memory usage may become excessive
+• For large files (hundreds of MB to GB), it may consume a lot of memory

-This method reads the file in partial chunks, which is ideal for large files.
+Reading the file in partial chunks is suitable for processing large files.

 with open("example.bin", "rb") as file: